From the Big Resignation to quiet quitting: employees across all industries are in the business of reevaluating their options.

 Make sure everyone is on the same page vision-wise and goal-wise

 A vision board or vague mission statement might not cut it.
 Instead, use OKR software to make your startup’s goals more tangible.
 It helps align everyone’s efforts toward the company’s vision by setting clear, measurable goals.
 This leads to a sense of shared ownership and improved employee engagement.
-Plus, real-time tracking app/time tracking software and collaboration features keep your team focused and motivated.
+Plus, time tracking software and collaboration features keep your team focused and motivated.

 Should these activities be mandatory?